-The scene off the coast of La Jolla often looks like an average California.
-Kayakers glide through ocean water, swimmers head out for morning exercise and the occasional snorkeler leisurely surface and submerge.
+The scene off the coast of La Jolla is usually bustling with activity.
+You’ll see kayakers glide through the water, swimmers head out for morning exercise, and the occasional snorkeler leisurely surface and submerge.
 What they’re all actually doing is enjoying a somewhat hidden gem — the 6000-acre La Jolla Underwater Park.

 The Geography of the Underwater Park

 A shallow sand flat extends gradually into the ocean from the beach until a sudden, roughly 500-foot drop leads to the canyon.
-This deep water combined with rich food sources are reasons why whales are visible so close to shore during seasonal migrations.
+This deep water combined with rich food sources draw whales close to shore during seasonal migrations.

-Swim out into the underwater park from La Jolla Cove to the kelp beds where magnificent strands grow up to 100ft tall in the deep water.
-The forest of California giant kelp will catch your eye, if it hasn’t woven around your legs first, when you reach it.
+Swim out into the underwater park from La Jolla Cove to the kelp beds where magnificent strands grow up to 100′ tall in the deep water.
+The forest of California giant kelp will catch your eye if it hasn’t woven around your legs first when you reach it.

 Visible Sea Life in the La Jolla Underwater Park

-Squid journey to the underwater park to spawn in winter, planting what has been described as a football field-sized area of white eggs on ocean floor.
+Squid journey to the park to spawn in winter, planting what looks a football field-sized area of white eggs on the ocean floor.

-Other fish like shovelnose guitarfish rays, perch, sea bass, and anchovies can also be seen.
-You may have heard recent reports of a hammerhead shark sighting.
+Other fish like shovelnose guitarfish rays, perch, sea bass, and anchovies are common.
 It is the ocean so, of course, you never know who might swim into view.
 A hammerhead shark was spotted a few years ago.

 La Jolla’s Seven Sea Caves

 Adding to the area’s mystique are the seven sea caves set in 75-million-year-old sandstone bordering the La Jolla Underwater Park.
-All are accessible via kayak or SUP with the exception of Sunny Jim’s cave which visitors can actually walk into via an entrance inside of The Cave Store on Prospect Street.
+All are reached by only kayak, swimming, or standup paddleboard with the exception of Sunny Jim cave which visitors can actually walk into via an entrance inside of The Cave Store on Coast Boulevard.

 Only Clam’s Cave (pictured above) is visible from the shore.
 Interestingly enough, some of the caves were used for smuggling contraband to town during Prohibition.